Quantum-inspired space-time PDE solver and dynamic mode decomposition: Space-time MPS formulation

-For the sake of clarity, we stick to the first-order derivative in time, $p=1$.
+For clarity, we stick to the first-order derivative in time, $p=1$.
 We further set $g(x,t)=0$.
 We start with the nonlinear case, i.e., where $F$ is dependent on the solution $u$.
 Since the linear case is a simplified version, it follows straightforwardly.

 After the discretization of the domain, we represent the discretized operator version of $F$ with $\mathbb{F}(u)$ acting on the solution $u$.
 Then, for the implicit scheme, the time-stepping equation at time step $j$ is given by: